scalabs/handbook/guides/project-documentation.md

 ## Feature Engineering

 Our main project management tool is GitHub.
-For our project tasks, we use **GitHub Issues**.
+We use **GitHub Issues** for our project tasks.
 We have different types of issues, as described [here: Project tasks (types of GitHub issues)](https://github.com/scalabs/documentation/blob/main/guides/project-manangement.md#project-tasks-types-of-github-issues).

 For new features or enhancements, we have a template called "Feature request".
-The process of transforming all of the client requirements into these feature requests, is called **feature engineering**.
-This envolves following:
+The process of transforming all of the project's scope and solution design into these feature requests, is called **feature engineering**.
+This envolves the following:

 ### Create a feature request

 1. First step is classification.
-We choose the type `Feature request` to distinguish this type of entity.
+We choose the type `Feature request` to distinguish it from other types of issues.
 <img width="1991" alt="Screenshot 2022-12-20 at 13 53 23" src="https://user-images.githubusercontent.com/10634693/208672269-56009bb9-c70a-41c9-8f8c-b07cf0212623.png">

 Then, we **fill out** our feature request **template**.

 2. In this step we need to further elaborate about this feature and tell if it is a new feature, or an enhancement / improvement of an existing feature.
 ```markdown
 **Type of Issue**
 - [ ] New Feature Implementation
 - [ ] Addition / Enhancement / Improvement
 ```

-3. The next step involves defining the place this feature has in software / the type of work that is needed.
+3. The next step involves defining the type of implementation work that is needed.
 ```markdown
 **Type of Work**
 - [ ] Screen